Harrisburg, Pennsylvania: 19th century

-During the American Civil War, Harrisburg was a significant training center for the Union Army, with tens of thousands of troops passing through Camp Curtin.
 It was also a major rail center for the Union and a vital link between the Atlantic coast and the Midwest, with several railroads running through the city and spanning the Susquehanna River.
 As a result of this importance, it was a target of General Robert E. Lee's Army of Northern Virginia during its two invasions.
 The first time during the 1862 Maryland Campaign, when Lee planned to capture the city after taking Harpers Ferry, West Virginia, but was prevented from doing so by the Battle of Antietam and his subsequent retreat back into Virginia.
-The second attempt was made during the Gettysburg Campaign in 1863 and was more substantial.
+The second attempt was made during the Gettysburg campaign in 1863 and was more substantial.
 Under orders from Gen. Robert E. Lee directly, Confederate Lt.
 Gen. Richard S. Ewell's Second Corps were tasked with capturing Harrisburg and disrupting the vital Union supply and rail lines.
-However Ewell's forces were intercepted by the forces of the Department of the Susquehanna under the command of Union Maj.
+However, Ewell's forces were intercepted by the forces of the Department of the Susquehanna under the command of Union Maj.
 Gen. Darius N. Couch in a series of skirmishes surrounding the city, such as the Skirmish of Sporting Hill in Camp Hill, just 2 mi west of Harrisburg.
 The Second Corp were ultimately unsuccessful in both overcoming the local Union defenses and crossing the rain bloated Susquehanna into Harrisburg itself, and were forced to retreat southward to regroup with Lee's main Confederate force.
 This attempt marked the northernmost advance of the Confederate Army during the Civil War.

 On July 3, 1863, the artillery barrage that marked the beginning of Pickett's Charge of the Battle of Gettysburg was heard from Harrisburg, almost 40 miles away.

 Harrisburg's importance in the latter half of the 19th century was in the steel industry.
 It was an important railroad center as well.
 Steel and iron became dominant industries.
 Steel and other industries continued to play a major role in the local economy throughout the latter part of the 19th century.
 The city was the center of enormous railroad traffic and its steel industry supported large furnaces, rolling mills, and machine shops.
 The Pennsylvania Steel Company plant, which opened in nearby Steelton in 1866, was the first in the country; later operated by Bethlehem Steel.

 Its first large scale iron foundries were put into operation shortly after 1850.

 As industries nationwide entered a phase of great expansion and technological improvement, so did industries – and in particular the steel industry – in Harrisburg.
 This can be attributed to a combination of factors that were typical of what existed in other successful industrial cities: rapid rail expansion; nearby markets for goods; and nearby sources for raw product.